 Chester Creek in East Duluth.
 The trails alongside this creek, between Skyline Parkway and Fourth Street, also are part of the Superior Hiking Trail.
 They're popular with college students, families and dog walkers.

 In fact, the largest pool, just two minutes north of Fourth Street, is used more by dogs than people.
 Farther up, there's a pool at the bottom of a sheer rock cliff, reached by a steep trail from the west side.

 Keep going until you see a waterfall and pool next to the trail.
-The entire stretch takes only 20 minutes to walk, and if you cross Skyline Parkway, you'll be in Chester Park, which has a playground.
+The entire stretch takes only 20 minutes to walk, and if you cross Skyline Parkway, you'll be in Chester Park, which has a playground and parking area.